stigian/archimedes-github/modules/repository/README.md

 This module creates a GitHub repository that complies with the [CIS Software Supply Chain Security Guide 1.0](https://github.com/aquasecurity/chain-bench/blob/main/docs/CIS-Software-Supply-Chain-Security-Guide-v1.0.pdf).

+> [!NOTE]
+> `vulnerability_alerts` should be true for GitHub Enterprise Cloud (GHEC) and false for GitHub Enterprise Server (GHES).
+GHES requires additional configuration to enable security alerts for vulnerable dependencies.
+See [this doc page](https://docs.github.com/en/enterprise-server@3.13/admin/configuring-settings/configuring-github-connect/enabling-dependabot-for-your-enterprise) for more information.

 ## Usage

 ```hcl